Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

 ## Manage application preferences

-Following code snippet shows how to store counter value, when application is closed using [Tizen.Applications.Preference](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Preference.html) module.
+The following code snippet shows how to store counter value when the application is closed using [Tizen.Applications.Preference](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Preference.html) module.

 **Figure: Preference Application Screenshot**

 ![Screenshot](./media/preferences.png)

 The clicked counter is stored as a pair of key-value data.
 When the application starts it tries to read this value and inserts it in the label component.
-To use NUI components and Preference module following namespaces are included:
+To use NUI components and Preference module, the following namespaces are included:

 ```csharp
 using System;